vim-jp/vim-jp.github.io/_posts/blog/2017-10-25-vimconf-2017-timetable-en.md

 <http://vimconf.vim-jp.org/2017/>

 Every session seems to be very interesting.
-So we will excite whole of the day.
+So we will be excited in whole of the day.
 Even if you will not participate in VimConf 2017, but let's have a good time together with Twitter hashtag [#vimconf2017](https://twitter.com/search?f=tweets&q=%23vimconf2017).

 Also we are waiting for questions in talks by mattn, k-takata, kaoriya with hashtag [#vimconf2017interview](https://twitter.com/search?f=tweets&q=%23vimconf2017interview).